 - Replace work routine with new routines

 - Communicate with partner & family about your ideas

 In this article, I explain these 11 tips thoroughly, so after reading, you know exactly how to plan your life after retirement.

 The first thing you want to plan for your life after retirement is how to celebrate retirement.
 It’s a huge accomplishment, so why not have a celebration?
 And it’s up to you how you want to celebrate this milestone in your life.

 You can organize a retirement party, give yourself a retirement gift, plan a trip, redecorate your house, or have dinner at your favorite restaurant with your spouse.
 That’s all up to you!

 For inspiration on ways to celebrate your retirement, you can read my article: How To Celebrate Your Retirement: 30 Awesome Ideas.
-Or if you would like to give yourself a beautiful retirement gift you can get inspiration in these articles:

 The retirement celebration can be a great start to your new life in retirement.
 So make sure to kick off your retirement in the best way possible!